vivek3003/flux-redux-migration/README.md

 Consider a flux store, [TodoStore](https://facebook.github.io/flux/docs/todo-list.html#creating-stores)

 While you are migrating to redux, the first step would be creating the reducer for this store.
-However remeber that it is important that you keep the API provided by your store the same.
-This is because your components are still dependent on flux stores.
+However, remeber that it is important that you keep the API provided by your store the same.
+This is because your components are still dependent on the flux store's listeners and getApis.

 Thus one way to go about this, is to create 2 files as follows